samsquire/ideas4/README.md

 Why aren't these projects documented to the level I want?
 Why don't they explain their algorithms?

-# 97. Multiplexing API and Visual Multiplexing
+# 97. Multiplexing as a computer primitive, API and Visual Multiplexing

 Treating one thing as if it's multiple things is extremely powerful.